aniketkt/CTSegNet/docs/source/about.rst

 CTSegNet deploys unique Unet-like models trained with focal loss to provide accuracy with reduced number of convolutional layers.
 The methodology and performance metrics are discussed in :cite:`Tekawade:19`.

-Here is a sample architecture that you can build using the model_utils sub-module in CTSegNet.
+Here is an example architecture that you can build using the model_utils sub-module in CTSegNet.
 We will refer to it as Unet-242 because of the 2-4-2 implementation of pooling layers.

 .. image:: img/Unet242.png
    :width: 320px